-The Supportive Housing Services program promotes racial and ethnic justice and seeks to end disparities in housing access.
-The County recognizes that culturally responsive and culturally specific services can eliminate structural barriers and provide a sense of safety and belonging, which will lead to better outcomes.
-The County recognizes that advancing equity also includes having cultural competencies to provide services to other historically marginalized communities such as LGBTQ2SIA+, youth, people with disabilities, and immigrants and refugees.
+The Clackamas County Housing Services Team (HST) promotes racial and ethnic justice and seeks to end disparities in housing access.
+Clackamas County and the HST recognizes that culturally responsive and culturally specific services can eliminate structural barriers and provide a sense of safety and belonging, which will lead to better outcomes.
+Clackamas County and the HST recognizes that advancing equity also includes having cultural competencies to provide services to other historically marginalized communities such as LGBTQ2SIA+, youth, people with disabilities, and immigrants and refugees.
 To further equity goals, Contractor must develop/implement the following:

-- A plan to ensure culturally responsive service delivery that is respectful of all participants. - A plan assuring access to services for people who do not speak the primary language of the service provider. - A process to work with the County SHS team to continuously monitor the demographics of those accessing services using the HMIS (or an HMIS comparable database for domestic violence service providers). - A quality improvement plan, informed by quantitative and qualitative data analysis, to address evidence of differential access, based on race, ethnicity, disability, gender identity, sexual orientation or other protected class status. - Ensure that staff and volunteers have knowledge and experience to participate in the effort to increase equity and decrease housing disparities. - Ensure that staff and volunteers have access to equity and inclusion training on an on-going basis.
+- A plan to ensure culturally responsive service delivery that is respectful of all participants. - A plan assuring access to services for people who do not speak the primary language of the service provider. - A process to work with the HST to continuously monitor the demographics of those accessing services using the HMIS (or an HMIS comparable database for domestic violence service providers). - A quality improvement plan, informed by quantitative and qualitative data analysis, to address evidence of differential access, based on race, ethnicity, disability, gender identity, sexual orientation, or other protected class status. - Ensure that staff and volunteers have knowledge and experience to participate in the effort to increase equity and decrease housing disparities. - Ensure that staff and volunteers have access to equity and inclusion training on an ongoing basis.